thomas-brink/CAT-HCOT/README.md

 This file includes code for the two baseline methods: static HCOT and flat CAT-HCOT.
 For the static baseline, we predict all test instances on a daily basis, whereas the flat baseline performs CAT-HCOT in a flat (one-level) hierarchy.
 The static baseline applies the optimal hierarchies obtained via the validation procedure for CAT-HCOT, while the flat baseline uses the optimised hierarchies from the flat validation procedure (both are defined in 'validation.py').
 The code in this file consists of two functions:
 - staticHierarchicalClassifier(START, END): static HCOT (no blocking), hence predicting all instances on a single point in time.
 - dynamicFlatClassifier(START, END): flat CAT-HCOT (one-level hierarchy), using similar blokking approach as in CAT-HCOT.

-## Seminar_Hierarchical_Classifiers.ipynb

-This file includes code that can be used as a replacement for the separate 'validation', 'CAT', 'HCOT' and 'baseline' code files.
-Note that the functions contained in this file are the same ones that are included in the previously discussed separate files.
-Running all parts in this single file allows the user to perform validation and testing for both CAT-HCOT and the two baselines.
-To do so, the following steps should be followed.

-1. Import packages: import the necessary packages.
-2. Load Data: load the data as created in the 'data_cleaning_preparation' code by running the initialiseData() function
-3. Functions: run the functions provided at the bottom of the code.
-4. Validation (flat): run the code in this section to perform validation for the flat CAT-HCOT baseline.
-5. Validation (HCOT): run the code in this section to perform validation for CAT-HCOT and the static HCOT baseline.
-Make sure to first run the functions contained in this folder before running the output.
-6. CAT-HCOT: run the code in this folder to perform testing following CAT-HCOT.
-7. Base Case 1 (Static): run the code in this folder to perform testing following the static HCOT baseline.
-8. Base Case 2 (Flat): run the code in this folder to perform testing following the flat CAT-HCOT baseline.

 If any questions or comments occur, please ask them via this GitHub page.